-Personal integrity is about holding you to higher standards for yourself.
+Personal integrity is about holding yourself to higher standards for yourself.
 In your life, where someone says a one-liner, someone says a quote, and it always sticks in your head.
 Character is what you do when no one’s looking.
 Character is what you do, and no one’s looking.

 - Personal integrity is being aligned with how you, what you say, and act.

-- Nathaniel Branden says to find it humiliating to attempt an error is a certain sign of flawed self-esteem.
+- Nathaniel Branden says to find it humiliating to attempt an error is a sign of flawed self-esteem.
 If we make a mistake, own it, own up to it.
 Don’t be afraid to look stupid.